-Prior to appointment, individuals seeking the position of OOT Company Officer must have completed all Fire Apparatus Qualifications for Driver Operator.
-This training may be side-byside with their Company Officers supervision, or when working OOT in the CO's absence (i.e. vacation, sick leave, Etc.) The individual will need to receive a recommendation from their Company Officer with approval by staff prior to receiving pay for working OOT.
-The individual must complete the Districts "Being the Boss" Class as well as the Company Officer Core Competency book.
-The individual shall have no less than two (2) years of fire service experience with a minimum of one (1) year experience with the Nixa Fire Protection District.
+Prior to appointment, individuals seeking the position of OOT Captain must have completed all Fire Apparatus Qualifications for Driver Operator.
+The individual will need to receive a recommendation from their Battalion Chief with approval by staff prior to receiving pay for working OOT.
+Additionally, the individual must complete the districts Company Officer Core Competency book and individual shall have no less than two (2) years of fire service experience with a minimum of one (1) year experience as a Lieutenant with the Nixa Fire Protection District.
 The individual shall meet all District application requirements.
-The individual must have also participated and passed the most recent company officer promotional process in order to be paid out-of-title.
+The individual must have also participated and passed the most recent company officer promotional process (captain assessment) to be paid out-of-title.
 The final decision for paid out of title status will fall to staff.